metashell/metashell/README.md

 ```

 This will evaluate and print the result of the metaprogram just like how
-metashell does, but at the same time gathers infomation about
+metashell does, but at the same time, it gathers infomation about
 template instantiations using [Templight](http://plc.inf.elte.hu/templight/).

 Metadebugger provides an interface similar to gdb.
 For example you can step